GrantScape’s Complaints Procedure

 Stage 3 If you are not satisfied with the Chief Executive’s reply, and if you are eligible to do so, you can refer your complaint to our Board of Trustees.
 The Chair of the Board will appoint a member of the Board to assess the complaint (hereafter known as the Complaints Assessor).

-You must write to them, email, or send them an audio tape or CD within four weeks of receiving our Chief Executive’s reply at stage two.
+You must write to them or email within four weeks of receiving our Chief Executive’s reply at stage two.

 If your complaint is found to be justified, recommendations will be made to enable us to put things right, and to prevent a similar situation in future.
 You will normally receive a response from the Complaints Assessor within two months, and if not you will be informed as to the causes of the delay and a revised timescale.
 We will normally make any changes to our current procedures recommended by the Complaints Assessor as quickly as possible.
 The Complaints Assessor cannot consider complaints that have not gone through the procedure set out in this document.